bz-hashtag-0780/wonderland/api/README.md

      * 6. Now anyone with the NFTs can quest and receive rewards
      * if you set up a server where your quest manager account
-     * checks for NFTs who are eligible and add rewards to them */
+     * checks for NFTs who are eligible and add rewards to them
+     * remember! to add correct reward mapping in addRewards transaction */
 ```